 - Thailand-Thailand Personal Data Protection Act (PDPA) – May 2019

 How PDPA is different from GDPR?

 While the GDPR offers EU member states similar escape clauses, they’re tightly regulated by other EU directives.
-Without these safeguards, India’s bill potentially gives India’s central government the facility to access individual data over and above existing Indian laws like the knowledge Technology Act of 2000, which prohibited cyber-crime and e-commerce.
+Without these safeguards, India’s bill potentially gives India’s central government the facility to access individual data over and above existing Indian laws like the knowledge Technology Act of 2000, which prohibited cyber-crimes and e-commerce.

 The Indian bill allows the transfer of some personal data, but sensitive personal data can only be transferred outside India if it meets requirements that are kind of like those of the GDPR.
-What’s more, this data can only be sent outside India to be processed; it can’t be stored outside India. this may create technical issues in delineating between categories of information that must meet this requirement, and boost businesses’ compliance costs
+What’s more, this data can only be sent outside India to be processed; it can’t be stored outside India.
+This may create technical issues in delineating between categories of information that must meet this requirement and boost businesses’ compliance costs.

 Audit & Compliance Team,